dss99911/kotlin-simple-architecture/README.md

 - To use this library without copying will be supported soon.

 # Articles
 - TODO: 1.
-What we can do with Kotlin Multiplatform(Kotlinm Simple Architecture overview)
+What we can do with Kotlin Multiplatform(Kotlinm Simple Architecture overview, single project on client, backend(for speed?, remove module on settings.))
 - TODO: 2.
 Api call on Kotlin Multiplatform
 - TODO: 3.
 MVVM on Kotlin Multiplatform(explain DataFlow)
 - TODO: 4.
 Authentication, OAuth on Kotlin Multiplatform